ECO's Board of Directors

 It’s not easy to keep an all-volunteer group running smoothly, but for all of our board members it is a challenge that they gladly accept.
 From planning out the season, running marketing campaigns, and managing financials – to helping out at the ticket table, putting together the food for receptions, and getting flowers for soloists – our board members do whatever it takes to ensure our musicians, sponsors, and audience members have an amazing experience with the Evergreen Chamber Orchestra.

-ECO is always seeking talented and motivated people to join the board!
 If you’d like to learn more about being on the board and what it entails, click the button below and read on!

 You’ll be taken to a page with a brief description of the board and what we’re looking for in a board member.
 If you’re interested, please fill out the form with your contact information and a brief description of your background.

 We’ll get in touch with you to set up a quick call to discuss your background, skills, and interests, as well as talk in more depth about what it’s like being on the board.

 JAMES D SPEAR, MBA

 James Spear joined the board in March of 2018 and was elected president in June of that year.
 He actually didn’t even know about ECO prior to December 2017!
 The Evergreen business he works for (SBBnet, inc) gives each of its employees money to donate for Colorado Gives Day.
 He searched “Evergreen, Music” on the CO Gives Day platform and that’s how he found out about ECO.

 After joining the board, James has helped ECO focus on the organization’s long- and short-term objectives and its strategy to achieve those objectives.
 In addition, he has helped ECO increase its focus on marketing, community development, and sponsorships.